 This Fathead Pizza is a low carb alternative for pizza cravings during keto, or great if you simply want to cut down on carbs.
-I share some tips for how to make the dough surprisingly easy to work with and really delicious.
+I share some tips for how to make the dough surprisingly easy to work with, and really delicious.
 This recipe is done in 15 minutes!

-Over the past year I’ve been playing with ratios and ingredients from the original recipe for a full year.
-From the order in which I incorporate them, and how I bake it, and this is the final version that has become a somewhat regular treat for my family.
+I’ve done many rounds of recipe testing – I played with ratios and ingredients from the original recipe for a full year.
+From the order in which I incorporate the ingredients and how I bake it, this is the final version that has become a somewhat regular treat for my family.
 It’s the ultimate keto pizza crust!

-The dough is surprisingly easy to work with – It’s surprisingly crust-like and easy to roll.
-I also include the weights for all the ingredients in case you have a scale (measuring is a little easier that way).
+The dough is easy to work with – It’s surprisingly crust-like and easy to roll.
+I also include the weights for all the ingredients in case you have a scale (affiliate), as measuring is a little easier that way.

 The photo in the left below is after one 30 second interval, and on the right you can see that it doesn’t look like it will come together, but trust me, it will!